-Most of my work sits at the intersection between philosophy of mind and cognitive science, and I’m particularly interested in the non-linguistic mind – i.e., psychological capacities that emerge independently of natural language (e.g., the number sense), and psychological processes that do not depend on linguistically structured representations (e.g., processes that employ analogue or iconic representations).
+Broadly speaking, I work at the intersection between philosophy of mind and cognitive science.
+I’m particularly interested in psychological capacities that emerge independently of natural language (e.g., the number sense), psychological processes that don’t depend on linguistically structured representations (e.g., processes that employ analogue or iconic representations), and various issues to do with cognitive architecture.

 Published & Forthcoming Papers

-(to appear) ‘Compositionality and Constituent Structure in the Analogue Mind’ in Philosophical Perspectives (annual supplement to Noûs
+(2023) ‘Compositionality and Constituent Structure in the Analogue Mind’ in Philosophical Perspectives (annual supplement to Noûs) [pdf]

-(forthcoming) ‘Border Disputes: Recent Debates along the Perception–Cognition Border’ (w/ Jacob Beck) in Philosophy Compass [pdf]
+(2023) ‘Border Disputes: Recent Debates along the Perception–Cognition Border’ (w/ Jacob Beck) in Philosophy Compass [pdf

-(forthcoming) ‘Do humans visually adapt to number, or just itemhood?’ (w/ Sami Yousif and Elizabeth Brannon) in The Proceedings of the Cognitive Science Society [pdf]
+(2023) ‘Do Humans Visually Adapt to Number, or Just Itemhood?’ (w/ Sami Yousif and Elizabeth Brannon) in The Proceedings of the Cognitive Science Society [pdf]

 (2023) ‘Babies Are Born with an Innate Number Sense’ (w/ Jacob Beck) in Scientific American [link]